 7. Miami Hidden Gem Oasis

 Oleta River State Park is truly one of the best Miami hidden gems.
-It is Florida’s largest urban park with miles of trails (for biking, hiking, and paddling), ancient mangroves, and (I just found out) a magnificent butterfly garden.
+It is Florida’s largest urban park with miles of trails (for biking, hiking, and paddling), ancient mangroves, and a magnificent butterfly garden.
 Oleta River State Park is ideal for fishing, picnics, or just escaping the city.
-There are even cabins to stay overnight.
+They even have cabins to stay overnight.

 Perhaps I will write a followup article about the following Miami hidden gems.
 For now, I will list these Miami secret places to explore and enjoy.

-- Miami City Hall, check out the 1930s tile floor from the early Pan Am Airways headquarters
+- Miami City Hall, in Coconut Grove, I love the 1930s tile floor from the early Pan Am Airways headquarters

 - President Nixon’s Winter White House and Bebe Rebozo’s hideout are on Key Biscayne

-- Stltsville (if any remain) are visible from parts of Key Biscayne.
-Better to visit Stiltsville by boat.
+- Stltsville are visible from parts of Key Biscayne.
+It is best to visit Stiltsville by boat.

 - Wynwood Walls is an incredible creative section of Miami with colorful street art and wonderful local food

-- Flo Rida, Rick Ross, and many pro athletes grew up in Miami Gardens (formerly Carol City).
+- Musicians Flo Rida and Rick Ross and many pro athletes grew up in Miami Gardens (formerly Carol City).
 I always drive by a couple of their houses when I visit but I cannot publish those addresses.
 Sorry!
 When I grew up in Carol City, a voodoo shop was less than 1/4 mile from my house.
-The Little Haiti section of Miami might suit your mystical needs (no guarantees).
+Hialeah or the Little Haiti section of Miami might suit your mystical needs (no guarantees).

 - Schnebly Winery in Homestead is USA’s southernmost winery.
 While there sample all their tropical fruit wines.
 I love the passionfruit, guava, and avocado wines.

 - Miami Circle in downtown Miami (on the Miami River) marks the spot of the oldest known human existence in their area.